 \end{shrinkeq} where $\mathbf{Z}_{[ij]}$ is the $(i,j)$ entry of $\mathbf{Z}$.
 The first term of \eqref{GL-1} is used to measure the smoothness of the observed signals.
-Parameters $\alpha$ and $\beta$ are used to control the degrees of each node sparsity of edges \cite{kalofolias2016learn}, respectively.
+Besides, the second and third term control degrees of each node and sparsity of edges \cite{kalofolias2016learn}.
 Observing \eqref{GL-2}, we can find that the number of free variables of $\mathbf{W}$ is $p=\frac{d(d-1)}{2}$.
 We thus define a vector $\mathbf{w}\in \mathbb{R}^p$ whose entries are the upper right variables of $\mathbf{W}$.
-Problem \eqref{GL-1} can then be rewritten as \begin{shrinkeq}{-1.5ex}
+Problem \eqref{GL-1} can then be rewritten as \cite{kalofolias2016learn} \begin{shrinkeq}{-1ex}